mlittl/dev.na.bambora.com/source/docs/guides/credential_on_file/index.md

 the set of installment payments, and it can be either a purchase or a pre-auth transaction.

 Since this is the first transaction in a set of transactions, no series ID is required, and a new series ID will be returned back in the response message.

-For documentation on how to call our Payment APIs click <a href="https://dev.na.bambora.com/docs/guides/merchant_quickstart/calling_APIs/">here</a>.

 #### Request 1